From 0% to hero (on the essay)

 • Trust your gut feelings and avoid persons and situations that make you feel uncomfortable.

-Basic stuff right ? open-mouthed smile
+Basic stuff right ?
+Open-mouthed smile

 Around the campus try and follow these guidelines: